akhter-towsifa/gifDisplay/README.md

 CSCEventDisplay.py includes CSC unpacker + CSC local trigger emulation + event display cmsRun CSCEventDisplay.py to produce event displays

-1, in CSCEventDisplay.py provide input using "process.source"
+ 1. in CSCEventDisplay.py uses "process.source" to get input files.
-  input rootfiles must have RAW data to be unpacked, using edmDumpEventContent one should see event has "FEDRawDataCollection" type
+  By default input rootfiles must have RAW data to be unpacked, using edmDumpEventContent one should see event has "FEDRawDataCollection" type.
+Configure the process you need.

+ 1. CSCEventDisplay.py needs to read in the run range and event range for each display case.

-2, save event and chamber id for which you want make eventdisplay for in eventList.txt
+ 1. save event and chamber id for which you want make eventdisplay for in eventList.txt
    FORMAT: eventNumber endcapID stationID ringID chamberID (note: use ringID=1 for both ME11a and ME11b)